Taiwan protests WHO leader's accusations of racist campaign - KVIA

 Taiwan protests WHO leader’s accusations of racist campaign

-TAIPEI, Taiwan (AP) — Taiwan’s foreign ministry on Thursday strongly protested accusations from the head of the World Health Organization that it condoned racist personal attacks on him that he alleged were coming from the self-governing island democracy.
+TAIPEI, Taiwan (AP) — Taiwan’s foreign ministry on Thursday strongly protested accusations from the head of the World Health Organization that the self-governing island was linked to and condoned racist personal attacks on him.

-The ministry expressed “strong dissatisfaction and a high degree of regret, and raised the most solemn protest.”
-Taiwan is a “mature, highly sophisticated nation and could never instigate personal attacks on the director-general of the WHO, much less express racist sentiments,” the statement said.

-Taiwan’s 23 million people have themselves been “severely discriminated against” by the politics of the international health system and “condemn all forms of discrimination and injustice,” the statement said.
+A ministry statement expressed “strong dissatisfaction and a high degree of regret” with WHO Director-General Tedros Adhanom Ghebreyesus’ remarks at a press briefing in Geneva on Wednesday.
+It requested he “immediately correct his unfounded allegations, immediately clarify, and apologize to our country.”

-On Wednesday, WHO Director-General Tedros Adhanom Ghebreyesus accused Taiwan’s foreign ministry of being linked to a months-long campaign against him amid the COVID-19 pandemic.
-At a press briefing, Tedros said that since the emergence of the novel coronavirus, he has been personally attacked, including receiving at times, death threats and racist abuse.
+At the press briefing, Tedros vocally defended himself and the U.N. health agency’s response to the coronavirus pandemic.
+He accused Taiwan’s foreign ministry of being linked to a months-long campaign against him and said that since the emergence of the new coronavirus, he has been personally attacked, including receiving at times, death threats and racist abuse.

-“This attack came from Taiwan,” said Tedros, who is a former Ethiopian health and foreign minister and the WHO’s first African leader.
+“This attack came from Taiwan,” said Tedros, a former Ethiopian health and foreign minister and the WHO’s first African leader.

 Tedros was elected with the strong support of China, one of five permanent veto-wielding members of the U.N.
 Security Council and which claims Taiwan as its own territory.
 He has firmly backed Beijing’s claims to have been open and transparent about the outbreak, despite strong evidence that it suppressed early reports on infections, while echoing its criticisms of the U.S.

-At China’s insistence, Taiwan has been barred from the U.N. and the WHO and even stripped of its observer status at the annual World Health Assembly.
+Taiwan is barred from the U.N. and has been stripped of its observer status at the WHO’s World Health Assembly.
 At the same time, it has one of the most robust public health systems in the world, and has won praise for its handling of the virus outbreak.

 Despite its close proximity to China and the frequency of travel between the sides, Taiwan has reported just 379 cases and five deaths.